-In accordance with all applicable federal, state, and local laws, ULM is committed to ensuring a campus community free from unlawful discrimination.
-Accordingly, ULM prohibits unlawful discrimination on the basis of race, color, national origin ancestry, citizenship, ethnicity, creed, religion or religious creed, sex or gender (including gender identity), marital status, sexual orientation, disability (both physical and mental) including HIV and AIDS, medical condition (cancer and genetic characteristics), pregnancy (which includes childbirth, breastfeeding and medical conditions related to pregnancy, childbirth or breastfeeding), age, genetic information, military and veteran status, or any other characteristic protected under applicable law, in the administration of its programs or activities.
-ULM also prohibits unlawful harassment, including Sexual Harassment.
-Lastly, ULM is committed to providing equal access to and equal opportunities to all members of its campus community in accordance with all applicable laws.
-This non-discrimination policy applies to applicants, students, and alumni.
-Additional nondiscrimination information can be found in the Nondiscrimination, Anti-Harassment, and Anti-Retaliation Policy, located in the University Catalog.
+The University of Louisiana Monroe (ULM) is committed to fostering an inclusive and equitable campus community, free from unlawful discrimination, in accordance with all applicable federal, state, and local laws.
+As such, ULM strictly prohibits discrimination based on race, color, national origin, ancestry, citizenship, ethnicity, creed, religion or religious creed, sex or gender (including gender identity), marital status, sexual orientation, disability (physical or mental, including HIV/AIDS), medical condition (including cancer and genetic characteristics), pregnancy (including childbirth, breastfeeding, and related medical conditions), age, genetic information, military or veteran status, or any other characteristic protected by applicable law.

+Additionally, ULM prohibits all forms of unlawful harassment, including Sexual Harassment, in the administration of its programs and activities.
+The University is dedicated to ensuring equal access and opportunity for all applicants, students, alumni, faculty, and staff, in alignment with legal and institutional commitments to diversity, equity, and inclusion.